 Kathmandu Valley is a wonderful land dotted with temples and pilgrimage sites.
 Here you may have an opportunity to visit Boudhanath, Pashupatinath, and the famous Monkey Temple.
 It's better to book a private tour to visit those temples for a reasonable price.

 Nagarkot is the top spot for amazing Himalayan views.
 Club Himalaya is one of the best hotels in the area and it offers 360-degree views of these jaw-dropping mountains.

-First of all, you should bring some comfortable clothes that can be easily dress up and down.
-Then you are supposed to bring some comfortable shoes that can match your clothes.
+First of all, you should bring some comfortable clothes that can be easily dressed up and down, such as T-shirt, waterproof jacket, etc., as well as warm clothes such as a down jacket, thermal underwear, a sweat-wicking jacket, quick-drying trousers, etc. Then you are supposed to bring some comfortable shoes that can match your clothes.
 A pair of hiking shoes is necessary when climbing the mountain.